A-Z Popular Blog Analysis Search »

 , updated on

-A business capability is an area of organizational expertise and competence.
-These are functions, practices and processes that an organization can deliver internally.
-Capabilities may be captured at various levels of detail such as organizational, department or team capabilities.
+A business capability is a function that is delivered by an organization.
+These describe what an organization does for the purposes of business planning, reporting and operations.
+Business capabilities are implemented with processes, practices and competencies.
+Capabilities may be documented at various levels of detail such as organizational, department or team capabilities.
 The following are illustrative examples of business capabilities.

 Accounting